122 N. McDowell St. Charlotte, NC 28204

 2. One Parent Refuses to Follow the Custody Terms

 When you and the other parent initially went to court, you ended up with a custody order, either through agreement or the judge’s decision.
-Both of you are supposed to follow this order.
+Both of you are supposed to follow this order under child custody laws.

-Now, the other parent isn’t holding to it.
+But what if the other parent isn’t holding to child custody decisions?
 Perhaps they’re not returning your child to your home on time every week, or they’re refusing to tell you when they take your child on road trips out of town.

 Since you’ll need to present evidence in court, it’s always best to work with an experienced family law attorney to modify child custody based on violations of the existing agreement or order.